Vinietro/portfolio-management-bybit/API_SETUP.md

 1. Enter your API credentials in the application
 2. Click "Test Credentials" to verify basic connectivity
 3. Check the wallet breakdown to see balances from both wallets
+4. Use the buy/sell buttons in the portfolio table to rebalance your positions
-4. If earn balances don't appear, check the console for specific error messages
+5. If earn balances don't appear or trading fails, check the console for specific error messages

 ## Support